Contact lens types and materials

 Traditional (reusable) lenses — Discard every six months or longer

 Gas permeable contact lenses are more resistant to lens deposits and don't need to be discarded as frequently as soft lenses.
-Often, GP lenses can last a year or longer before they need to be replaced.
+Often, RGP lenses can last a year or longer before they need to be replaced.

 Contact lens designs

 Soft contact lenses (both hydrogel and silicone hydrogel lenses) are available in a variety of designs, depending on their intended purpose:

 Spherical contact lenses have the same lens power throughout the entire optical part of the lens to correct myopia (short-sightedness) or hyperopia (long-sightedness).

 Toric soft contact lenses have different powers in different meridians of the lens to correct astigmatism as well as short-sightedness or long-sightedness.

 Multifocal contact lenses (including bifocal contacts) contain different power zones for near and far vision to correct presbyopia as well as short-sightedness or long-sightedness.
 Some multifocal lenses can also correct astigmatism.

 Cosmetic contact lenses include colour contacts designed to change or intensify your eye colour.
 Theatrical and other special-effect contacts are also considered cosmetic lenses.
 A contact lens prescription is required for cosmetic contacts even if you have no refractive errors that need correction.